-Liquidity in the bond market may be challenged depending on overall economic conditions and credit tightening, as well as the willingness of market participants to buy and sell such securities.
-There may be little trading in the secondary market for particular bonds, loans, and other debt securities, which may make them more difficult to value or sell.
+Corporate bonds are traded among dealers and brokers that connect buyers with sellers.
+Liquidity in the corporate bond market may be challenged depending on overall economic conditions and credit tightening.
+There may be little trading in the secondary market for particular bonds and other debt securities, which may make them more difficult to value or sell.